“Investigating Evidence” Resources

-If you use the BirdSleuth: Investigating Evidence module, these resources will help you make the most of it!
+If you use the Investigating Evidence curriculum, these resources will help you make the most of it!

 Students will meet some of our Lab scientists and learn about the science process through their exciting work.

-- View the available “Meet the Scientists” video below.
-After that, you can check out other Crossing Boundaries young scientist videos here.
-(If the video below does not show, try another internet browser)
+- Use the Crossing Boundaries young scientist videos here.
+(If the video below does not show, try another internet browser.)